mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 and message of the write concern error MUST be checked the same way a response error is checked above.

+Errors contained within the writeErrors field MUST NOT be checked.

 The following pseudocode checks a response for a "not master" or "node is recovering" error::